8.2 General Policies for all Personnel

 8.2.22 University System of Georgia Staff Council

-There shall be a University System of Georgia Staff Council (USGSC), which shall provide a staff voice on all matters related to non-faculty employment within the University System.
+The University System of Georgia Staff Council (USGSC) shall provide a staff voice on matters related to non-faculty employment within the University System.
 The USGSC shall be mindful and respectful of matters that are more appropriately within the authority and responsibilities of each institution’s administration.

-Nothing in this policy or the USGSC’s bylaws shall supersede the authority and responsibilities of institutional presidents addressed in Policy 2.5 (Presidential Authority and Responsibilities).
+Nothing in this policy or the USGSC’s bylaws shall supersede the authority and responsibilities of institutional presidents addressed in this Policy Manual.
 With respect to matters specific to their institutions, presidents remain the official media of communication between institutional employees and the Chancellor.